GDD 1

 ## is your group number, hence group 5 sends the file game-idea-05.pdf.

-First, enter your group on TechCenter, then upload your file and enter your group name within the deadline in the schedule.
+First, join your group on TechCenter, then upload the file and enter your group name within the deadline in the schedule.

 Task Description